sympy/sympy/doc/src/modules/polys/basics.rst

 and the greatest of them is divisible by all of them.
-More generally, given a family of nonzero elements `(a_i)` in an integral domain, a common divisor `d` of the elements is is called a *greatest common divisor*, abbreviated *gcd*, of the the family if it is a multiple of all common divisors.
+More generally, given a family of nonzero elements `(a_i)` in an integral domain, a common divisor `d` of the elements is is called a *greatest common divisor*, abbreviated *gcd*, of the family if it is a multiple of all common divisors.
 A greatest common divisor, if it exists, is not unique in general;
 all of its associates have the same property.
 It is denoted by